Family Therapy for Those in Addiction Treatment

 Through open and progressive dialogue, clients and their family members can grow and heal alongside one another during the recovery process.

-What is Family Support Therapy?
+What Is Family Support Therapy?

 In a recovery journey of healing from drug use, alcohol abuse, or mental illness, family support therapy involves restoring or establishing healthy communication, boundaries, and coping skills for the well-being of the whole family unit.